Exponential mixing and limit theorems of quasi-periodically forced 2D stochastic Navier-Stokes Equations in the hypoelliptic setting: Limit theorems with convergence rates

 Hence

 which shows that $P_t$ maps $C^{\gamma}_{\eta, H}(H\times\To^n)\cap C_{\eta, \To^n}^{\g}(H\times\To^n)$ into $C^{\g}_{2\eta, H}(H\times\To^n)\cap C_{2\eta, \To^n}^{\g}(H\times\To^n)$. \end{proof}

-The following theorem shows that the homogenized process is mixing over the family of observables normalized by the quasi-periodic invariant measure as in \eqref{widetilde-phi}, although it is not mixing in the usual sense (by centering the observables with the unique ergodic invariant measure of the homogenized process). \begin{theorem} For any $\g\in (0, 1]$, $\k\geq 2$, $\eta\in (0, \eta_0/\k]$ and $\phi\in C^{\g}_{\eta, H}(H\times\To^n) $ we have
+The following theorem shows that the homogenized process is mixing over the family of observables normalized by the quasi-periodic invariant measure as in \eqref{widetilde-phi}, although it is not mixing in the usual sense (by centering the observables with the unique invariant measure of the homogenized process).
+Recall that $\r$ \eqref{rho-introduction} is the distance weighted by $e^{\eta\|w\|^2}$ and therefore depends on $\eta$.
+We will use the following function space as an auxiliary tool.
+Let